 LIMITATIONS OF CONVENTIONAL SECRET-KEY CRYPTOGRAPHY

-The solution to problems of identification, authentication and privacy in computer-based systems lies in the field of cryptography.
-Due to the non-physical nature of the medium, traditional methods of physically marking the media with a seal or signature (for various business and legal purposes) are useless.
-Rather, a particular mark must be coded into the information itself in order to identify the source, authenticate the contents and provide privacy against eavesdroppers.
+The solution to problems of identification, authentication, and privacy in computer-based systems lies in the field of cryptography.
+Because of the non-physical nature of the medium, traditional methods of physically marking the media with a seal or signature (for various business and legal purposes) are useless.
+Rather, some mark must be coded into the information itself in order to identify the source, authenticate the contents, and provide privacy against eavesdroppers.

 Privacy protection using a symmetric algorithm, such as that within DES (the government-sponsored Data Encryption Standard) is relatively easy in small networks, requiring the exchange of secret encryption keys among each party.
 As a network proliferates, the secure exchange of secret keys becomes increasingly expensive and unwieldy.
 Consequently, this solution alone is impractical for even moderately large networks.

 DES has an additional drawback—it requires sharing of a secret key.
-Each person must trust the other to guard the pair's secret key and not reveal it to anyone.
+Each person must trust the other to guard the pair's secret key, and reveal it to no one.
 Since the user must have a different key for every person they communicate with, they must trust each and every person with one of their secret keys.
-This means that in practical implementations, secure communication can only take place between people with a kind of prior relationship, be it personal or professional.
+This means that in practical implementations, secure communication can only take place between people with some kind of prior relationship, be it personal or professional.